sufianamara79/PHPTravelAutomation/README.md

   b.
 Complete the booking form (with the addition requests)
   c.
 Verify that the booking confirmation page contains all the details entered in the previous steps

+4. Add 1 or more test cases of your choosing.

   Good Luck